aclew/WCE_VM/readme.txt

     2a)

-    /launcher/WCE_LOSO_eval.sh to carry out leave-one-subject-out cross-validation on the provided data (depending on the dataset size, this might take some time)
+    /launcher/evalWCE_LOSO.sh to carry out leave-one-subject-out cross-validation on the provided data (depending on the dataset size, this might take some time)

     or
     2b)

-    /launcher/WCE_fulltrain.sh to first adapt WCE module to all provided and prepared data
+    /launcher/fulltrainWCE.sh to first adapt WCE module to all provided and prepared data

     and then

-    /launcher/WCE_estimate.sh <filenames.txt> to apply the adapted model to get word counts on new signals, where
+    /launcher/estimateWCE.sh <filenames.txt> to apply the adapted model to get word counts on new signals, where
         <filenames.txt> is an ASCII .txt file with one signal path per row.

-You can also call the WCE training and testing functions directly
+You can also call (from the ~/repos/WCE_VM folder) the WCE training and testing functions directly

 ./run_WCEtrain.sh /usr/local/MATLAB/MATLAB_Runtime/v91/ <inputs.txt> <inputcounts.txt> <mymodelfile.mat> <configfile.txt>